Trauma Communication Center

 Oregon - National Leader in Trauma Strategy

 25 years ago Oregon became the second state in the nation to establish a trauma system designed to triage, treat, and track seriously injured patients.
-The Trauma Communication Center located in Portland, OR plays a pivotal role relaying information between first responders in the field and receiving hospitals.
+The Trauma Communication Center located in Portland, OR. plays a pivotal role relaying information between first responders and receiving hospitals.

 Coordinated Care Saves Lives

 The Trauma Communication Center monitors the status of the two Portland Level 1 trauma centers, OHSU and Legacy Emanuel.
 We direct ambulances to the right hospital based on

 ·Number of injured patients

 If one facility is on divert we send the patient to the other trauma center.
 For 3 or more victims, we distribute the patients to avoid hospital overload.

 When the Outcome is Life or Death - Minutes Count

 Critical injuries demand an immediate response.
 The Trauma Communication Center:

 ·Has a dedicated 800 MHz trauma channel and recorded telephone lines.

 ·Provides one contact point for paramedics and trauma teams.